Signs And Symptoms Of Kidney Failure

 Diabetic Kidney Disease

-Over time diabetes can cause damages to small blood vessels that lead to the kidneys, causing damage and failure.
+Over time diabetes can cause damage to small blood vessels that lead to the kidneys, causing damage and failure.

 Damage to the kidneys can start within approximately one year of type 1 diabetes, and may be present at the time of diagnosis in type two.
 However, it usually takes 5-10 years before it becomes apparent.
 Poor glucose control and hypertension can increase the risk of worsening kidney disease.
 People of Asian or Afro-Caribbean origin are twice as likely to develop diabetic kidney disease.